Akadil/Akadil/README.md

 > ( Btw the gif is cooler in the dark mode 😁 )

 <div align="left">

+Once upon a time, in a far-off kingdom, there was a young man named Akadil who loved to solve problems.
+He used to ask his aunts and uncles to give him mathematical problems, so that he can spend his time solving them.

+One day, he was working on his fathers job and stumbled upon a very boring, long and repetitive task.
+It was a work that even a child can do, but still it was important and needed responsibility.
+So while doing the task, he noticed that each part of the task could be done by code, you just have to solve the problem of how to do it

+He was thrilled.
+He had always wanted to solve the hardest problems ever existed.
+And now he knew what to do.
+Use the power of programming to solve the work process optimization problems and many more

+> Very short ending haha, but the story was written in the very beginning stage, so I don't have full picture or clear understanding of what I am going to do.
+But I have direction and I am willing to work in any related directions

 <details>
 <summary> 🏠 Click to know about <b>the house</b> - current activity </summary>